pelayochristian/pelayochristian/README.md

 <h1 align="center">Hi 👋, I'm Christian</h1>

-<h3 align="center">Christian Pelayo is a Software Engineer with experience in software development in web & enterprise applications development using Java EE's, Spring Framework technologies and related front-end frameworks.</h3>
+<h4 align="center">Christian is a Senior Software Engineer with experience in software development in web & enterprise applications development.
+In the current role, he is a Salesforce Developer with experience in SFDC Development implementing the APEX Classes, APEX Triggers, Visual Force pages, Lightning Web Component, Aura Framework, SFDX, Intellij or VSCode with SOQL, SOSL, and Plug-ins.</h4>

+<h4>Shipped different technology solutions using Java EE and Spring Framework technologies.
+He has the end to end delivery experience and has successfully delivered projects using Spring Boot, JavaEE, Jersey (JAX RS), JavaScript, jQuery, HTML, CSS, and other custom development tools.</h4>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=pelayochristian" alt="pelayochristian" /> </p>